coderdj/kodiaq/_sources/options.txt

        collection 'pmtdata' while 'data.*' puts the data in database 'data' but creates a new collection every run with form data_YYMMDD_HHMM.
-     * {int1} defines the compression mode.
-All data will be transferred to mongodb over the network so it is usually advantageous to compress it first. kodiaq uses snappy, which compresses the data by about 50% at a few hundres MB/s.
-Setting this value to 0 means no compression while 1 turns on compression.
-Whether or not the data is compressed is communicated to the event builder via the run attributes document (see the protocols section).
-     * {int2} gives the min insert size. kodiaq uses bulk inserts to put data into mongodb.
+     * {int1} gives the min insert size. kodiaq uses bulk inserts to put data into mongodb.
 This means each insert is actually a vector of BSON documents.
 An insert must exceed this size before being put in the database.
 Size is in bytes.
-     * {int3} defines the write concern for mongo.
+     * {int2} defines the write concern for mongo.
 Putting this to normal mode (set 0) turns write concern on.
 This means the client will wait for a reply from the mongo database after writing.
 On the one hand, this is very good since it confirms an insert made it to